RaXephon/resource-links/hadoop/README.md

 **Hadoop** = HDFS + MapReduce

+**MapReduce**
+•  map function: turns data into (key, value) pairs
+•  reduce function: reduce all values for key to one value or set

 **Hadoop YARN**
 a resource-management platform responsible for managing computing resources in clusters and using them to schedule of users' applications